seven1m/onebody-help/getting_started/README.md

 You can also add a comment to the verse, and your friends can comment as well.

-### About Friends
+### Friends
 Friends are members of the community that you know and would like to share more of your journey with.
 To make new friends, lookup the members profile, and send them a friend request.
-They will recieve an email to confirm your friendship.
+They will recieve an email to confirm your friendship

-Some notes about friends:

-* Your friends activity will appear on your timeline, and vice versa.
-* You're automatically friends with anyone in your groups.

 ---
 ### What's next?
 1. Check your [profile](../people/README.html) is complete.
 2. Concerned about privacy?
 So are we.
 Set your [privacy](../people/README.html#setting-privacy-options) options to control visibility.
 3. Join a [group](../groups/README.html#joining-a-group)
+4. Make new connections through [friends](../people/friends.html).

 ---